 Form W-9 is a standard tax document often utilized in business and financial transactions.
-So by itself, a W-9 form doesn't pose many problems.
+So by itself, a W-9 doesn't pose many problems.
 Still, there are some simple issues to be aware of.

-The W-9 contains sensitive information which should be kept private and secure.
+The W-9 contains sensitive information that should be kept private and secure.
 Don't send your completed W-9 as an unsecured or unencrypted email attachment.
 Instead use secure methods of transmission, such as hand delivery, mail, or encrypted file attachments to an email to the person who requested it.
 (Employers of independent contractors don't transmit W-9 forms; they are kept in the employment file.)

-Receiving a W-9 when you expected a W-4 instead
+Receiving a W-9 When You Expected a W-4 Instead

 If you are starting a new job and your new employer hands you a W-9 to fill out, ask if your new job is as a self-employed contractor or as an employee.
 Employees fill out the Form W-4 to set their tax withholding level.

 Self-employed persons (independent contractors) don't have income taxes or Social Security/Medicare taxes withheld.
 You and your employer can discuss the issue of your status, but it's the IRS that ultimately decides whether a worker is an employee or an independent contractor (self-employed).
-If you are not sure about your status, read more about the difference between employees and independent contractors.